syncfusion-content/maui-docs/MAUI/Scheduler/overview.md

 ---
 layout: post
 title: About .NET MAUI Scheduler control | Syncfusion
-description: Learn here all about introduction of Syncfusion .NET MAUI Scheduler(SfScheduler) control, its elements and more.
+description: Learn here all about introduction of Syncfusion .NET MAUI Scheduler(SfScheduler) control, its basic features and functionalities of scheduler.
 platform: maui
 control: SfScheduler
 documentation: ug